Applying Islamic Inheritance shares to Assets

 Total assets

-It includes cash, house, land, business assets, and investments.
+The Muslim law of property distribution includes cash, house, land, business assets, and investments.
 However, it excludes the joint owners' assets under the Right of survivorship.
 It will also exclude any assets, investments, or insurance where the beneficiaries are designated.
 It is not straightforward to cover these assets unless you create an individual or family Trust or another estate plan, depending on your situation.
 To learn more about asset types and their implications, watch the video "Joint or Co-ownership in Islam" under the YouTube channel "Wassiyyah."

 Funeral expenses